 You can either claim the standard deduction or itemize your deductions -- whichever lowers your tax the most.

 Standard deductions are a base amount of income used to reduce your taxable income depending on your filing status, age, whether you’re disabled or claimed as a dependent on someone else’s taxes.
-Standard deductions are generally much more hassle-free than itemized deductions, but may not give you the biggest tax break.
+Standard deductions are generally less hassle than itemized deductions, but may not give you the biggest tax break.

 An itemized deduction is an eligible expense that individual taxpayers in the United States can report on their federal income tax returns in order to decrease their taxable income.After computing their adjusted gross income (AGI), taxpayers can itemize their deductions (from a list of allowable items) and subtract those itemized deductions (and any applicable personal exemption deductions) from their AGI amount to arrive at their taxable income amount.